 To better understand what the biggest challenges are for today’s cloud architects, we partnered with IDC to take a closer look at why, where and how cloud architects are choosing data center flash to power the largest clouds.
-The result is a truly insightful white paper that you can download here.

 In addition, I will be joining Laura DuBois, IDC Research VP Enterprise Storage, Servers, and Infrastructure Software, for a webinar on trends in cloud computing and how architects are able to take action to drive their organizations towards cloud-enabled digital businesses.

 Webinar: Cloud Architects Choose Datacenter Flash to Solve their Cloud Initiatives

 May 17 at 10:00 am PT (1:00pm Eastern)

 - Cloud-based analytics, e.g., Hadoop-as-a-Service and Data Lakes